 The general questions you have to ask yourself in order to determine whether you need a property release are:

 As a contributor, it is your responsibility to know when a release is required.
-To avoid any surprises like having your photos declined for licensing we strongly recommend you research your potential locations online ahead of time to find out if there are any photography restrictions in place.
+To avoid having your photos declined for licensing we strongly recommend you research your potential locations online ahead of time to find out if there are any photography restrictions in place.
 If you’re unsure, you can always check with us ahead of time.
 Many properties and locations post their photography guidelines on their official website, on signs throughout the property, or on admission tickets e.g. concert tickets will often say “no photography allowed”.
 It doesn’t hurt to check ahead of time so that you’re prepared in case there are restrictions.

 At first it does, and when you’re not used to working with releases it may seem restrictive.
 However, besides being one of the largest legal risks of working as a commercial photographer, having the piece of mind that your models and location owners are all consenting is well worth the effort.